MariaTsantaki/FASMA-synthesis/README.md

   plot: true
   save: true
 ```
 4) This option will deliver the chemical abundance of Ti but can be adopted for any of the provided elements (Li, Na, Mg, Al, Si, Ca, Sc, Ti, V, Cr, Mn, Ni).
  Note that for this option the line list and intervals are different than for the stellar parameters.
-The options 'minimize' and 'elements' contradict each other.
+The options `minimize` and `element` contradict each other.

  ```yaml
 star: